 |Average size:||6-7 inches long|

 Spotted Salamanders have been gaining in popularity as pets due to their docile nature and ease of care.
 They are typically dark brown or black with distinctive yellow or orange spots, with a grey belly and smooth skin.
-When threatened, glands on their backs secrete a sticky toxic substance but are not dangerous to humans.
+When threatened, glands on their backs secrete a sticky toxic substance but they are not dangerous to humans.
 They are gentle animals that rarely bite, but like most amphibians, they should be handled as little as possible to avoid damaging their sensitive skin.

 9. Tiger Salamander